Geometrical and Mechanical Characterisation of Hollow Thermoplastic Microspheres for Syntactic Foam Applications: Introduction

-It has been established that, in general, syntactic foams exhibit complex loading/unloading behaviour, which becomes more pronounced at higher microsphere filling fractions \cite{dando2018production,Luong2014,Ariff2010}.
-Under uniaxial compression, the stress-strain response of a typical \textit{glass}-based syntactic foam, with a large (40-50\%) microsphere volume fraction, consists of three regimes.
+In general, syntactic foams exhibit complex loading/unloading behaviour, which becomes more pronounced at higher microsphere volume fractions \cite{dando2018production,Luong2014,Ariff2010, paget2020syntactic}.
+Under uniaxial compression, the stress-strain response of a typical syntactic foam, with a large (40-50\%) volume fraction of \textit{glass} microspheres, consists of three regimes.
 At low strains the deformation is entirely linearly elastic, with the microspheres providing a strong stiffening mechanism.
 At medium strains, the macroscopic response exhibits a plateau region, due to the crushing failure of individual microspheres.
 At high strains, the material behaves linearly once again due to densification of the microspheres, i.e., the filling of the microsphere cavities with debris.
 For this reason, glass microsphere foams are non-recoverable over a large strain regime and are therefore inappropriate in applications involving large repetitive strains.
-Hollow \textit{plastic} microspheres appear to be more suitable under such loading, as the shells tend to flatten and buckle under load, without damage \cite{de2013predicting, yousaf2020compression}.
-An all-polymer syntactic foam is therefore identified as possessing significantly higher ``recoverability'' than glass-based systems.
+Hollow \textit{plastic} microspheres appear to be more suitable under such loadings, as the shells tend to flatten and buckle under load, without fracture~\cite{de2013predicting, yousaf2020compression}.
+An all-polymer syntactic foam is therefore identified as possessing significantly higher ``recoverability'' than glass-based foams.
+Despite this attractive property, plastic microsphere foams have received significantly less attention in the research literature \cite{everett1998microstructure,mae2008effectsexpancelpmma,smith2018analyticaldata,mae2008effects} compared to glass microsphere foams~\cite{zeltmann2017mechanical,dando2018characterization,gupta2006characterization,pinisetty2015hollow,gupta2010comparison,corigliano2000experimental,dando2018production} although uses of thermoplastic microsphere composites have ranged from underwater applications \cite{martin2007low} to maxillofacial prosthetics \cite{,liu2015characterization}.
+Furthermore, recently it has been suggested that a mixture of glass \textit{and} plastic microsphere fillers gives rise to hybrid materials with unusually high filler fractions and associated useful material properties~\cite{dando2019characterization, dando2020nano}.